-With startups, they (the prospects) get to meet with the CEO or the head of products, not just the salespeople, like Oracle or Cisco.
+With startups, the prospects get to meet with the CEO or the head of products, not just the salespeople, like Oracle or Cisco.
 The buyers are just people — they want to have fun at work.
 They’re trying to get smarter, they’re trying to have fun. – Michael Wolfe, Startup Advisor & Investor

-Initially, there are two ways to convince early adopters to meet with you:
+Initially, there are two ways to get early adopters to meet with you:

 - Create interest in your profile or the story of your founding team.